 Danfoss looks forward to continuing our work with the heating, air-conditioning and refrigeration industries in making more environmentally-friendly solutions a reality.

-President for Danfoss Cooling Jurgen Fischer said,"This is a great milestone which creates more certainty for industry.
+President for Danfoss Cooling Jurgen Fischer said, "This is a great milestone which creates more certainty for industry.
 The future now certainly belongs to low GWP refrigerants but this will not be enough for us.
-Usage of low GWP refrigerants will also lead to even more energy efficient solutions.
+The usage of low GWP refrigerants will also lead to even more energy-efficient solutions.
 The research momentum created around low GWP refrigerants has already shown that cooling and heating systems can be improved with big success.
 Now we will also explore the next step on how to make efficient flammable refrigerants become mainstream addressing pragmatic safety standards and codes as we develop even more products ."